ecmwf/metview-python/docs/api/bufr_toc.rst

       - Generates thermodynamical profile from BUFR

     * - :func:`write`
-      - Writes/appends the given data to file. args: (filehandler, any)
+      - Writes/appends the given data to file